mattrude/pgpkeyserver/doc/building-server.md

 existing SKS server.
 Currently the only known source is:

-* <a href="http://keyserver.mattrude.com/dump/">http://keyserver.mattrude.com/dump/</a> - Generated every Friday
+* <a href="http://keyserver.mattrude.com/dump/">http://keyserver.mattrude.com/dump/</a> - Generated every DAY
 * <a href="ftp://ftp.prato.linux.it/pub/keyring/">ftp://ftp.prato.linux.it/pub/keyring/</a> - Generated every Wednesday
 * <a href="http://keyserver.borgnet.us/dump">http://keyserver.borgnet.us/dump</a> - Generated every Sunday

 ### Download Keydump
-The keydump is about 4.3GB as of May 2011, so fetching it will take a long time.
+The keydump is about 6.3GB as of Oct 2014, so fetching it will take a long time.
 It's divided into a bunch of individual numbered files so you'll need to fetch all of them.
 Because I'm too lazy to spend 8 hours sitting there doing it manually I did it like this: